What does “mikan” mean in Japanese?

 Let me start with the definition and meanings of “mikan”.

-The definition and meanings are simple and clear, I think.
+The definition and meanings are not that difficult, I think.
 To understand this noun more clearly, however, let me explain its kanji characters in detail, one by one.

 kanojo wa mikan ga suki desu – 彼女はみかんが好きです (かのじょはみかんがすきです)

-She loves satsuma oranges.
+She loves mandarin oranges.

 Below are the new words used in the example sentence.